RavensbourneWebMedia/Digital_Advertising/sessions/03/README.md

 It typically includes:

-a catchy title
+1. A catchy title
-a strapline
+2. A strapline
-Your elevator pitch (answers to the questions above) a visualisation of the idea (not necessarily your complete creative but something to contextualise your idea)
+3. Your elevator pitch (answers to the questions above)
+4. A visualisation of the idea (not necessarily your complete creative but something to contextualise your idea)

 Let's see some past student examples :)